PlatzKiecker/docs/README.md

 ##### Zones

 A restaurant can create various zones to organize its seating areas.
-A zone is defined by a name (e.g., "Inside," "Outside," "Upstairs," "Downstairs") and includes a boolean attribute called "bookable."
+A zone is defined by a name (e.g., "Inside," "Outside," "Upstairs," "Downstairs") and includes an attribute called "bookable."
 This attribute indicates whether the tables in that zone can be reserved. <br>
 Note: name is a required field.

 ![Zones] screenshot hinzufügen

 ##### Tables

-A restaurant can create an individual table within a restaurant using the table module, including its name, the capacity, if it is bookable, and the associated zone.
-A table ID will be automatically generated when creating a new table. <br>
+A restaurant can create an individual table within a restaurant using the table module, including its name, the capacity, (if it is bookable, and the associated zone. muss klären, ob das im frontend sichtbar ist) A table ID will be automatically generated when creating a new table. <br>
 Note: capacity and zone are required fields.

 ![Tables](images/tables.png)